We target Panx1 to develop innovative and highly effective treatments for cancer and neurological disorders with focus on oncology.

-This new class of drugs is based on the discovery that Pannexin 1 channels (Panx1) play a critically important role in the pathophysiology of many types of cancer.
+This novel class of drugs is founded on the groundbreaking discovery that Pannexin 1 (Panx1) channels play a pivotal role in the pathophysiology of various cancers as well as neurological disorders.

 Our team